Kozea/Radicale/DOCUMENTATION.md

 #### Manually creating collections

-To create a new collection, you have to create the corresponding folder in the file system storage (e.g. `collection-root/user/calendar`).
+To create a new collection, you need to create the corresponding folder in the file system storage (e.g. `collection-root/user/calendar`).
-To tell Radicale and clients that the collection is a calendar, you have to create the file ``.Radicale.props`` with the following content in the folder:
+To indicate to Radicale and clients that the collection is a calendar, you have to create the file ``.Radicale.props`` with the following content in the folder:

 ```json
 {"tag": "VCALENDAR"}
 ```

-The calendar is now available at the URL path ``/user/calendar``.
+The calendar is now available at the URL path (e.g. ``/user/calendar``).
-For address books the file must contain:
+For address books ``.Radicale.props`` must contain:

 ```json
 {"tag": "VADDRESSBOOK"}